Jump Into The Sky

 “Levi’s voice…perfectly captures the viewpoint of a resilient young man.
 Fans of Christopher Paul Curtis will fall right into line.” — Bulletin of the Center for Children’s Books, starred.

 Quick Classroom Pick

-Combine fiction and nonfiction by pairing Jump into the Sky with Courage Has No Color, Tanya Lee Stone’s nonfiction book about the same World War II paratrooper unit.
+Compare fiction and nonfiction in the classroom by pairing Jump into the Sky with Courage Has No Color by Tanya Lee Stone.
+Stone's nonfiction book features the same World War II paratrooper unit as the one in Jump into the Sky.
 Great visual connections and historical details!

 “Never thought I’d come south and feel afraid of my own skin…”

 It is May 5, 1945.
 Thirteen-year old Levi Battle heads south in search of his father, a soldier in the U.S. Army training for the war overseas.
 But the South is a dangerous place for an African-American teenager from the North, and Levi nearly loses his life as he attempts to uncover the truth about his father’s whereabouts.

 Inspired by the true story of a secret black paratrooper unit in World War II.
 A thought-provoking springboard for discussions of race and justice.